physar/spherov2-bb8-examples/README.md

 ## finding the MAC-address of the Sphero robot

 The MAC-address is a ID-string used in all example scripts to connect to the right robots.
 There are are several methods to find the MAC-address of the Sphero robot.

+A very visual way to do it is to download the Sphero Edu app